marlonrichert/zsh-autocomplete/README.md

 # '': Start each new command line with normal autocompletion.
 # history-incremental-search-backward: Start in live history search mode.

-zstyle ':autocomplete:*' min-delay 0      # number of seconds (float)
+zstyle ':autocomplete:*' min-delay 0.0  # number of seconds (float)
-# 0:   Start autocompletion immediately when you stop typing.
+# 0.0: Start autocompletion immediately when you stop typing.
 # 0.4: Wait 0.4 seconds for more keyboard input before showing completions.

 zstyle ':autocomplete:*' min-input 0  # number of characters (integer)
 # 0: Show completions immediately on each new command line.
 # 1: Wait for at least 1 character of input.

-zstyle ':autocomplete:*' ignored-input '' # (extended) glob pattern
+zstyle ':autocomplete:*' ignored-input '' # extended glob pattern
 # '':     Always show completions.
 # '..##': Don't show completions when the input consists of two or more dots.

+# When completions don't fit on screen, show up to this many lines:
+zstyle ':autocomplete:*' list-lines 16  # (integer)
+# NOTE: The actual amount shown can be less.

+# If any of the following are shown at the same time, list them in the order given:
+zstyle ':completion:*:' group-order \
+  expansions history-words options \
+  aliases functions builtins reserved-words \
+  executables local-directories directories suffix-aliases
+# NOTE: This is NOT the order in which they are generated.

 zstyle ':autocomplete:tab:*' insert-unambiguous no
 # no:  (Shift-)Tab inserts top (bottom) completion.